 A revised standard with regard to leases has been issued by the International Accounting Standards Board that became effective as of the 1st January 2019.
-The interpretation for this has not been adopted for the 2020/21 accounts and has been deferred to the 2022/23 CIPFA Code of Practice.
+The interpretation for this has not been adopted for the 2021/22 accounts and the implementation has been deferred until 1st April 2024, therefore the 2024/25 CIPFA Code of Practice.
 The Authority has undertaken a review of its current contracts to determine if any are to be treated as a finance lease from the date of implementation.
 Only 1 was identified but this is already treated as a finance lease.
 The review will be updated at the time of the implementation of The Code.